course-details-portlet

 Further on evaluation

-A written exam counts for 70% of the subject grading, and one larger project work counts for 30%.
+A written exam counts for 70% of the course grading, and one larger project work counts for 30%.
 A certain number of exercises and activities have to be approved to be eligible for the exam.

-If there is a re-sit examination, the examination form of the written may be changed from written to oral.
+If there is a re-sit examination, the examination form of the written exam may be changed from written to oral.
 Re-sit of any other partial assessments must be done in a semester when the course is taught.

 Course materials